gabriel-abreu542/NASA-Space-Apps-Challenge-GoldLens/README.md

 # 👨‍🚀 Team

-GoldLens is developed by a multidisciplinary team of four contributors:
+GoldLens is developed by Heart of Gold, a multidisciplinary team of five contributors:

 - Pablo Calil